 ReadBright publishes a comprehensive program for teaching reading to children in pre-kindergarten through first or second grade.
 It uses Orton-Gillingham methodology, an intensive-phonics approach.

 It presents phonetic words within three categories and also teaches some sight words.
 The three categories are taught with fanciful backstories to help students remember them.

-The first category, Kid-in-the-Middle words, consists of CVC (consonant-vowel-consonant) words, such as “map.”
+The first category, Kid-in-the-Middle, consists of CVC (consonant-vowel-consonant) words, such as map.
 The backstory is that the kid in the middle is short and young and doesn’t know how to say his own name.
-When asked his name, he answers with a short-vowel sound.
+When asked his name, he answers with a short vowel sound.
 He doesn’t even know how to wear a baseball cap, so he wears it upside down.
-This reminds students of the short-vowel sound marking (a breve) that looks like the upside-down cap.
-Similar backstories are used to teach the major concepts.
+This reminds students of the short vowel sound marking (a breve such as ĕ) that looks like the upside-down cap.
+Similar backstories are used to teach the other major concepts.

-The second category is Magic e words such as bake that have a silent-e.
-Other vowel combinations are taught in a third category that includes words with vowel digraphs such as ee, ea, ai, and ay; the r-controlled vowels sounds such as ar and er; phonograms such as igh; and the various sounds of the phonograms ow and oo.
+The second category is Magic e words that have a silent e, such as bake and rake.
+Other vowel combinations are taught in a third category that includes words with vowel digraphs such as ee, ea, ai, and ay; the r-controlled vowel sounds such as ar and er; phonograms such as igh; and the various sounds of the phonograms ow and oo.

 All of the books in this program are very colorful with excellent graphics and attractive illustrations.
 The program is designed to be multisensory with activity sheets, readers, songs, games, and hands-on activities, but you don’t need to use all of the available components.
 In this review, I’ll highlight those I consider most important.

 Pre-kindergarten or Kindergarten